siddiqur-54/auth-role-permission/README.md

    php artisan serve

 ### Default User Credentials
-After seeding the database, a default admin user is created with the following credentials:
+After seeding the database, a default admin user will be created with the following credentials:
-- Email: admin@example.com
+- Email: admin@gmail.com
 - Password: password